The myExperience Survey

 By setting aside this time during class, response rates will be higher, and students will have more time to provide thoughtful responses.

 You can use PowerPoint slides to show in your lesson on this page.
-Please note: These slides are updated each term to reflect the latest assets and information for students.
+Please note: These slides are updated yearly to reflect the latest assets and information for students.
+Slides will be sent to teaching staff each term for convenience.

 How to communicate the importance of myExperience to your students